jburz2001/jburz2001.github.io/_posts/2025-11-14-latent-manifolds-from-the-taylor-series-expansion.md

 where $\nu$ is a diffusion constant quantifying the thermal conductivity of the rod, $\frac{\partial^2}{\partial x^2}$ is a 2nd--order partial differential operator in space, and $T\in\mathbb{R}^{\infty}$ is temperature modeled as a function of location $x$ and time $t$.
 The algebraic structure of this equation and the spectral properties of the differential operators encode the physics.

-Computers, however, have limited memory, so the aforementioned infinite continuum of positions along the 1D rod must be discretized into a finite collection of cells spanning the 12--inches of space.
+Computers, however, have limited memory, so the aforementioned infinite continuum of positions along the 1D rod must be discretized into a finite collection of cells spanning the 12 inches of metal.
 The number of discretization cells is effectively the spatial resolution of the computational physics model.
 Using the method of lines to semi--discretize the 1D linear heat equation yields the following system of ODEs:

 $$
 \begin{equation}